metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 #### 2.1 Patient Records Management

 Each patient record was implemented as a struct, with the information and limitations from Table 2.1.
 The implementation for the validation of these inputs are discussed further in section [2.4 Input Validation](#24-input-validation).
-These structs are then held in an array with a max size of 50, as per the requirements of the project.
+These structs are then held in a patient array with a max size of 50, as per the requirements of the project.

 Table 2.1 Patient Data Structure